dkarthe/webjeda-blog/_posts/2016-04-27-jekyll-speed.md

 <script async src="//pagead2.googlesyndication.com/pagead/js/adsbygoogle.js"></script>
 {% endhighlight %}

-### 10. Faster landing page
+### 11. Faster landing page
 A post layout in Jekyll will have a lot of things stuffed in.
 It has the content, it may have a third party comment box, ads, social media share bar, Jquery and what not.
 So loading all these resources obviously take time.
 There is always a minimum overhead present for posts.

 But, a landing page(Home page) should be really fast.
 Because in blogs, the home page is where people find the list of posts and they usually browse through it to find the content they are looking for.
 If the post index itself takes a lot of time then they hope worst for individual posts.
 So make sure you keep your home page fast and clean.

 Load only things that are necessary for a home page.
 For example, loading AdSense code on home page layout is not necessary if you are not showing any ads there.

-### 11. Use amplify theme
+### 12. Use amplify theme
 [Amplify](https://github.com/ageitgey/amplify){:rel='nofollow'}{:target="_blank"} is a theme developed by following Google Accelerated Mobile Pages(AMP) rules.
 AMP is a project by Google to make websites load faster on mobile devices.
 Anyone can create an AMP version of their website.
 But we have a Jekyll theme which is completely AMP based!
 Here is a [sample post](https://cdn.ampproject.org/c/s/ageitgey.github.io/amplify/2016/03/08/example-post.html){:rel='nofollow'}{:target="_blank"} which loads incredibly fast.

+If you are someone who likes minimal design for your blog then I would suggest to use amplify theme for its speed.

 ## Conclusion
 More than ranking on search engines, speed is important to keep users happy.
 They may not return to the website if it is too slow to load.
 Make sure you keep your website light and fast.
 Compare this to the service in restaurants; how happy we feel if the service is quick.
 It is easy to differentiate a Jekyll site from a WordPress site just by its page speed!
 This is one of the reasons why I chose Jekyll over WordPress.
 Check your website loading speed every time you make a major change.